abram-stack/visitfrankfurt-homepage/README.md

 # Visit Frankfurt Homepage

-Second Solo Project from Scrimba.
+#2 Solo Project from Scrimba.
+Part of my #100daycoding series.

 The main purpose in this simple project is to understand the very first basic of flexbox.
 Putting HTML element in places.